Keriew/augustus/res/manual/README_map_editor_scenario_events.md

 ### Change custom variable
 + type = change_custom_variable
+  - Note: To import custom variable names via the events file, use "<custom_variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
+You can have a maximum of 100 different custom variables.
-+ variable = Which custom variable to use.
-Allowed values: 0 to 19.
++ variable_uid = The unique name (uid) of the custom variable to use.
+  - Allowed values: Any uid of any custom variable that you have imported / set up via the editor.
 + value = The value to change the custom variable by (or set its value to if set_to_value = true).
 Allowed values: -1000000000 to 1000000000.
 + set_to_value = Should we set the city health to the given value, instead of adding it?
 Allowed values: "false" or "true".
   - "true" = The custom variable value will be set to what is given in 'value'.